YimikaD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display the third line of a file
+Shell script that creates a file with content in it